Easiest Guide on How to Grow Marijuana in 9 Simple Steps

 Low-stress training and Super Cropping involve bending down the branches so the plant grows wider instead of upwards.
 Be careful not to snap off the branches as you tie them down, especially with outdoor plants, to get bigger buds in the flowering stage.

 While not everyone feels the same way about more advanced outdoor growing techniques, such as pruning, many growers believe this technique is one of the best ways to achieve an optimal yield.
 There are three pruning methods you can try:

 - Topping — cutting off the top of the plant makes it grow bushier and wider.

-- Lollipopping — This technique removes the side, low branches of the cannabis plant allowing all the nutrients to get to the top.
+- Lollipopping — This technique removes the side, low branches of the cannabis plant, allowing all the nutrients to get to the top.

-How to Grow Marijuana Step 7: Flowering Stage
+Growing Marijuana Step 7: Flowering Stage